openai/chatgpt-retrieval-plugin/docs/providers/postgres/setup.md

 # Postgres

 Postgres Database offers an easy and efficient way to store vectors via [pgvector](https://github.com/pgvector/pgvector) extension.
 To use pgvector, you will need to set up a PostgreSQL database with the pgvector extension enabled or use a managed solution that provides pgvector.
-For a hosted/managed solution, you may try [Supabase](https://supabase.com/), more docs you can find in [Supabase Provider](/docs/providers/supabase/setup.md).
-See more helpful examples of Postgres & pgvector as a vector database [here](https://github.com/supabase-community/nextjs-openai-doc-search).
+For a hosted/managed solution, you can use any of the cloud vendors which support [pgvector](https://github.com/pgvector/pgvector#hosted-postgres).

 - The database needs the `pgvector` extension.
 - To apply required migrations you may use any tool you are more familiar with like [pgAdmin](https://www.pgadmin.org/), [DBeaver](https://dbeaver.io/), [DataGrip](https://www.jetbrains.com/datagrip/), or `psql` cli.